7 Career Resources for Women in the Media

 Where are women in the media to turn to for help when they start looking for a new position?
 Here are a few great sites and newsletters we recommend:

 Mandy Hofmockel’s newsletter is one of our favorite media industry newsletters.
 The weekly email organizes job posts by location and includes industry reads, remote job listings, internships, and freelance opportunities.
 Plus, there are photos of Hofmockel’s adorable pup, Maggie, so what’s not to like?
+Hofmockel is currently on maternity leave but she still makes sure to share useful updates with subscribers when needed.

 This community and job board is developed specifically for millennial women.
 Employers are vetted and required to be supportive of women.
 They must also describe how they support women and diversity on their profiles and within their job posts.
 The site also provides free educational resources to women and minorities.